The Kudla-Millson lift of Siegel cusp forms: Fourier transforms and very homogeneous polynomials

-In this appendix we illustrate certain technical results regarding the polynomials introduced in Section~\ref{sec;splitgen2theta}.
-These are needed to study the non-modularity of the Siegel theta function~$\Theta_{L,2}$ associated polynomials which are not very homogeneous, as well as to prove Theorem~\ref{sec;theunfoldingofKMliftgen2new}, which provides the first unfolding of the Kudla--Millson lift. \\
+In this appendix we prove the properties on Fourier transforms stated in Section~\ref{sec;Ftransfgen2} and illustrate certain technical results regarding the polynomials introduced in Section~\ref{sec;splitgen2theta}.
+These are needed to study the non-modularity of the Siegel theta function~$\Theta_{L,2}$ associated polynomials which are not very homogeneous, as well as to prove Theorem~\ref{sec;theunfoldingofKMliftgen2new}, which provides the first unfolding of the Kudla--Millson lift.